 Alexander Hamilton Statue, Cleveland, Ohio

-Departing Austria for the United States in 1889, Bitter became a naturalized citizen and quickly came under the eye of famed New York architect-to-the-affluent Richard Morris Hunt.
-Sculptural commissions soon followed.
-Bitter went on to sculpt for not only Chicago’s 1893 World’s Columbian Exposition, but also the 1901 Pan-American Exposition in Buffalo, the 1904 St. Louis Exposition, and the Panama-Pacific Exposition held in San Francisco in 1915.
+Departing Europe for the United States in 1889, and thence becoming a naturalized citizen, Bitter soon caught the eye of Richard Morris Hunt, famed architect to the moneyed clientele of New York.
+Significant sculptural commissions began to come his way.
+Over the ensuing decades, Karl Bitter was to sculpt pieces not only at Chicago’s 1893 World’s Columbian Exposition, but also at the 1901 Pan-American Exposition in Buffalo, the 1904 St. Louis Exposition, and San Francisco's 1915 Panama-Pacific Exposition.

-Bitter’s range also began to include Cleveland, where he created architectural sculpture and statuary for both George Post’s Cleveland Trust Company bank building, still standing at East Ninth Street and Euclid Avenue, and the First National Bank, designed by architect Milton J. Dyer.
+Bitter’s broadening geographic range also began to include Cleveland.
+Here in the Forest City, he created architectural sculpture and statuary for the Italian Revival Cleveland Trust Company bank building by George Post (still standing at East Ninth Street and Euclid Avenue), and the First National Bank, designed by architect Milton J. Dyer.

-Concurrent with Bitter’s other Cleveland work, the current Cuyahoga County Courthouse building was under construction.
-Designed by the architectural practice of Lehman & Schmitt, this sizable Beaux-Arts edifice was to be one of the first key structures of the 1903 Group Plan that arranged Cleveland’s core of civic buildings and public plazas.
-The structure’s grand and elaborate 4-story pedimented entrance bay aligned with Ontario Boulevard became the prime point of punctuation for Bitter’s paired statues.
+The original Cuyahoga County Courthouse, a key element of the city's 1903 Group Plan, was under construction as Bitter was conducting his other Cleveland projects.
+This large and imposing Beaux-Arts edifice, designed by architects Lehman & Schmitt, was to be one of the first structures of the Plan that classically arranged Cleveland’s core of civic buildings and public plazas.
+The grand and elaborate 4-story pedimented entrance of the structure was artfully aligned with the Ontario Street right-of-way to create a commanding civic presence.
+That Lakeside Avenue entrance to the structure became the prime point of punctuation for Bitter’s paired sculptured figures.

 Travel north on Ontario Avenue and the Courthouse will be framed directly ahead.